Essex Regiment Recruitment Office - 134 The High Street

 High Street Research Team

-Next door to Gothic House is the property that was home to the Essex Regiment Recruitment office in 1914.
+This property was home to the Essex Regiment Recruitment office in 1914.
+The sign board in the photograph reads “G R His Majesty’s Army”.
 Many men joined the Regiment from there.

 One such young man was probably Harold John Trayler whose father Joseph was landlord of the Park Hotel until 1914.
 Harold joined the 2/5th Battalion Territorial Force in September 1914 at the age of 26 and was discharged in 1921.